 Getting stuff done.
 Consistently.

-This is a lightweight process that doesn’t add hundreds of different journals, apps, or things to your life.
-It is about eliminating the unnecessary to find the essential.
+For those worried that this is about doing “more stuff,” fear not: this is a lightweight process that doesn’t add hundreds of different journals, apps, or tasks to your existing workflow.
+It is about eliminating the unnecessary to focus on the essential.

 Enough preamble.
 Let’s get started.